At a glance

 Norman is a practical ergonomic alternative for people who want better hand distribution and are not willing to sacrifice standard shortcut muscle memory.
 The switch is real but more targeted than a full layout overhaul.

 The point of Norman is not magic speed.
-The point is choosing a different training system and then practicing it consistently enough to make the switch worthwhile.
+The point is choosing a different training system and committing to it long enough for the switch to pay off.
+That means accepting weeks of slower typing before your new layout starts to feel natural.

 Stay with QWERTY if you need maximum compatibility and zero retraining friction.
 Move to Norman if you want ergonomic improvement while keeping Z, X, C, and V shortcuts intact and are willing to accept a real transition period.